 While maintaining core engagement with contemporary marketing practice, our staff enrich our courses with novel marketing ideas drawn from both the contemporary business world and cutting-edge academic research.

-Our landmark new Essex Business School building on our Colchester Campus is the first zero carbon business school in the UK.
+Our Essex Business School building on our Colchester Campus is the first zero carbon business school in the UK.
 Set around a lush winter garden, the Eden-style dome gives the building its own micro-climate.

 This course provides excellent preparation for further academic study, and many of our postgraduates go on to successful academic careers, both in the UK and overseas.